ServBay Web Server Troubleshooting Guide

 parsing caddyfile tokens for 'root': too many arguments

-is typically caused by a space in the root directory path.
-For example, inroot * /Applications/ServBay/www/public web
+, is usually caused by spaces in the site root directory path.
+For example:- macOS:

 -